roliveira81/CI-MS4-T4H-Portal/README.md

 - Anonymous user

-  - As an anonymous user, I want easily navigate the site and find info about the band quickly;
+  - As an anonymous user, I want to easily navigate the site and quickly find info about the band;
   - As an anonymous user, I want to navigate through a responsive app and be able to access it by mobile, tablet or desktop device nicely;
-  - As an anonymous user, I want to get more details about the band, its media source and history and consider book the band;
+  - As an anonymous user, I want to get more details about the band, its media sources and history and consider booking the band;
-  - As an anonymous user, I want to check the upcoming concert dates quickly browsing by band tour calendar;
+  - As an anonymous user, I want to check the upcoming concert dates quickly browsing the band tour calendar;
-  - As an anonymous user, I want to find the band other social media, so that I can following them;
+  - As an anonymous user, I want to find the band's social media channels, so that I can start following them;
   - As an anonymous user, I want to see videos and photos and check their live performances;
-  - As an anonymous user, I want to check the merchandising items and their prices, so that I can make an order and support the band;
+  - As an anonymous user, I want to check the merchandising items and their prices, so that I can place an order and support the band;
   - As an anonymous user, I want to access contact details, so that I can get in touch to book the band;
   - As an anonymous user, I want to register for a user profile account by email and password and store details of orders history;